jonathanmccann/auction-alert/README.md

 Auction Alert
 ========

-This Java webapp will hook into eBay's API in order to serve custom search results via email or text message to recipients on a set interval.
+This Java webapp will hook into eBay's API in order to serve custom search results via email to recipients on a set interval.

 In Action
 ========